vvs-tsr/Echo_BUD/README.md

-# Echo BUD — LLM Chat UI with MQTT Control
+# Echo BUD -LLM Chat UI with MQTT Control

 A local AI assistant (Jarvis) powered by Groq that can control smart home devices via MQTT and speak responses using Piper TTS.